aminnj/CSCValidationRunning/README.md

 this is intended to be just a lcoal copy of CSCValidation with simple submission.
 Simple submission with CRAB can be found in
 `cd RecoLocalMuon/CSCValidation/batch/`

+Instructions for editing and analyzing are in `RecoLocalMuon/CSCValidation/src`